State-owned Central Bank of India to close 13% of its branches: sources, document

 It is the most drastic step the lender has taken to improve its finances and will be followed by the sale of non-core assets such as real estate, said a government source who did not want to be named.

-The closure of the branches has not been reported previously.
+The closure of branches by the eighth largest state-owned lender by assets has not been reported previously.
 The more than 100-year old lender currently has a network of 4,594 branches.

 Central Bank along with a clutch of other lenders was placed under RBI's prompt corrective action (PCA) in 2017 after the regulator found some state-run lenders were in breach of its rules on regulatory capital, bad loans and leverage ratios.